With the overturn of Roe v Wade, are you providing abortion services?

 If you are not ineligible for these programs, or don’t want to enroll, we offer services on an income-based sliding fee-scale.
 Bring at least your two most recent pay-stubs with you in order to qualify, or call (518) 434-5678 with questions.

 I have insurance, but it’s through my parents or spouse.
 Will they find out about my visit?

 Different insurance companies have different policies, but many send home an explanation of benefits (EOB) that list visit details.
 The best way to know for sure is to call the customer services number on the back of your insurance card and ask.

 If your insurance company does send out an EOB and confidentiality is an issue, UHPP can often help you sign up for free, confidential coverage in our center.
 You can also speak to one of our youth health promoters to talk about ideas you might use to talk with your parents about sex and your visit.
-Click here to learn about the programs, coverage, and eligibility, or call (518) 434-5678.
+Learn about the programs, coverage, and eligibility, call (518) 434-5678.

 Is Emergency Contraception free at UHPP?